 Kyle Dugger Injury: Questionable for Sunday

-Dugger (ankle) is listed as questionable ahead of Sunday's matchup against the Rams.
+Dugger (ankle) is listed as questionable ahead of Sunday's matchup against the Dolphins.

-Dugger practiced in a limited fashion throughout the week and has missed the Patriots' last three games due to an ankle injury.
-It now appears he has a chance to return for New England's Week 11 matchup against the Rams; however, if he's unable to do so, expect Jaylinn Hawkins to serve as the Patriots' top strong safety Sunday.
+Dugger practiced in a limited fashion throughout the week after playing through his ankle issue in the Patriots' Week 11 loss to the Rams.
+If the 28-year-old's injury worsened and he's unable to suit up for the Week 12 divisional matchup, Jaylinn Hawkins will likely serve as New England's top strong safety.

 Win Your League With RotoWire!